pravega/pravega-samples/flink-connector-examples/README.md

 ### Execution

-The execution scripts can be found under the flink-examples directory in:
+The execution scripts can be found under the `flink-connector-examples` directory in:

 ```
-flink-examples/build/install/pravega-flink-examples/bin
+flink-connector-examples/build/install/pravega-flink-examples/bin
 ```
 You might want to run `WordCountWriter` in one window and `WordCountReader` in another.